bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 overhead of your program grows exponentially the more mutable-state/side-effects that you have.
 When you reason about your program you have to account for the potential state of all these changeable/changing entities and entity systems.
-This is my friend is cognitive overhead.
+This is, my friend, is cognitive overhead.

 But in order to write a program we have to compute, right?
 Where does that leave us?

 If we are ruthlessly reductive and eschew all mutable local state, and side effects, it leaves us with the pure function: